Yash-Chopra20BCS6402/Fake-News-Detection-System/README.md

 The notebook includes all the markdowns which explain the process.

 # Author
-This repo is maintained by Tushar Sharma(mailto: tushar1510sharma@gmail.com)
+This repo is maintained by Yash Chopra(mailto: choprayash6402@gmail.com)